 FGB's business may be affected if there are geo-political events that prevent FGB from delivering its services.
-In particular, since early 2011 there has been political unrest in a range of countries in the MENA region, including Algeria, Bahrain, Egypt, Iraq, Libya, Oman, Syria, Saudi Arabia, Tunisia and Yemen.
+In particular, since early 2011 there has been political unrest in a range of countries in the MENA region, including Algeria, Bahrain, Egypt, Iraq, Libya, the Hashemite Kingdom of Jordan, Palestine, Oman, Syria, Saudi Arabia, Tunisia and Yemen.
 This unrest has ranged from public demonstrations to, in extreme cases, armed conflict and has given rise to increased political uncertainty across the region and, in certain cases, regime changes.
+Conflict in Libya, which led to the ousting of its military ruler, led to a civil war and resulted in multiple sides claiming to be the legitimate government in the country.
+Conflict in Yemen expanded into a multinational conflict with GCC countries, including the U.A.E., becoming involved in military operations against the Al Houthi militia.
+Diplomatic relations between GCC nations and Iran have also deteriorated with many GCC nations cutting full diplomatic ties, whilst the UAE has downgraded its diplomatic relations.
+Unrest in Syria and conflicts between multiple sides (including the government of Bashar al-Assad, numerous rebel groups and 'Islamic State of Iraq and Syria') have led to many countries including Russia, Iran, the United States and other North Atlantic Treaty Organization forces becoming involved with military operations in Syria, supporting different sides.
+Further, the U.A.E., along with other Arab states, is currently participating in the Saudi Arabian-led intervention in Yemen which began in 2015 in response to requests for assistance from the Yemeni government.
+The UAE is also a member of another Saudi Arabian led coalition formed in December 2015 to combat Islamic extremism and, in particular, Islamic State.
 FGB does not have operations in any of these countries except in Libya where it has an investment in First Gulf Libyan Bank ("FGLB"), which is a 50:50 partnership with the Economic and Social Development Fund of Libya.
 It is not possible to predict the occurrence of events or circumstances such as, or similar to, a war or the impact of such occurrences and no assurance can be given that FGB would be able to sustain its current profit levels if such events or circumstances were to occur.
 A general downturn or sustained deterioration in the economy of the U.A.E., instability in certain sectors of the U.A.E. or regional economy, or major political upheaval therein could have an adverse effect on FGB's business, financial condition, results of operations, prospects or ability to make payments due under the Notes.